 Osmundastrum cinnamomeum, Cinnamon Fern

 This is a huge fern that loves the care Mother Nature gives it.
 It does not need special anything to grow, become extra large and a beautiful strong statement in any garden landscaping theme.
-The cinnamon fern exceeds heights of 4 feet and spreads it's canopy three feet at widest point.
 It's a wonderful addition to a border of a property providing a beautiful yet elegant scenery bordering your property when planted underneath shade trees in the wild.
 It's also great to plant in swamps to keep them clean and helps prevent stagnant water and knats and misquitoes.

 The Cinnamon Fern is quite a sight to see.
 It adds almost a lacy look to any garden or landscape and it quite breathtaking.
-The United States Department of Agriculture recommends growing this fern in climate zones 3 through 10.
-It grows in North America and needs conditions such as shade, plenty of moisture and soils that are more humus than others.
 However, it is a hardy and durable plant.
 During the spring months, this fern’s stems or fronds unfurl and are slightly fuzzy in texture.
 They can reach lengths anywhere from two to four feet in proper conditions.
 These fronds are also called croziers, and some even refer to them as fiddleheads.
 They will are a light green in color, sterile and have a sort of lance shape to them.
 They are quite interesting to look.
 After it happens, more fronds will appear from the middle that will be upright and these will release spores to help propagate.
 Like all ferns, the Cinnamon Fern will not produce any blooms, flowers or seeds but will release spores instead.
 These unfurling fronds will remain extended and beautiful until the first frost of the year at which point they will turn brown or yellow and die off.
 This type of fern will need fertile soil that is full of moisture and humus, and the ideal pH will be anywhere from five to seven.
 Keep the fern evenly watered, it can withstand as many as six hours of direct sunlight.
 However, it is recommended that a partially shaded area be used for this plant as a lot of sunlight might affect the growth and development of this beautiful fern.
 Sometimes scorching has been seen on these ferns when left in the sun too long.
 Many gardening experts recommend planting this fern under trees that will produce much needed shade during the hotter temperatures of the day.
 You will also want to space the plants anywhere from twenty-four to thirty-six inches apart to allow for the root system as well as the plant’s growth and development.
 Additionally, if you have newer growth on the plant it will tolerate much sunlight but will eventually require more shade than sun.
 You should also avoid planting this in soil that does not have good draining.
 Waterlogged soil will harm the growth and potential of this plant.
 If you do have moist soils such as this, try adding peat moss to the soil mixture to help with drainage, as well as even water retention.
 It will live a long time.
 One can enjoy the beauty for a long time adds to any yard.
 If you find that this fern has become too large for its area, you can divide it into the early spring months of the year.
 Divide at the root clumps of this fern, and you can move the divided parts to wherever you want.
 Just remember to make sure there are shade and plenty of moisture.

 Cinnamon Ferns can be found in the United States and also Eastern Asia